Transition of Students With Disabilities to Postsecondary Education: A Guide for High School Educators by the Office for Civil Rights

 Note takers are often asked for as an accommodation.
 How do I approach this?

 One way to approach this is to assign a student in class to serve as an official note taker for the whole class.
 This procedure can be done, by asking for a volunteer at the beginning of the semester.
-If there is a student that you know in the class, you may ask him or her to take notes for the class and be willing to have copies made of those notes.
+If there is a student that you know in the class, you may ask them to take notes for the class and be willing to have copies made of those notes.
 Photocopying or carbonless note taking paper is available through SDR for a student to take notes for a classmate with a disability.

 What if I suspect a student in my class has a disability and would benefit from accommodations, however, I do not think they are working with Disability Services?